BARC kicks off 2025 season in style at Donington Park

 BARC TV: What’s On This Weekend – July 6/7

-The British Automobile Racing Club takes centre stage with two big events this weekend (July 6/7) as the British Truck Racing Championship headlines Convoy on the Plain at Thruxton Circuit and the British Endurance Championship stars at Oulton Park.
+The British Automobile Racing Club takes centre stage with on home turf this weekend (July 6/7) as the British Truck Racing Championship headlines Convoy on the Plain at Thruxton Circuit.

 On what promises to be a full-throttle feast of entertainment around the fastest circuit in the country, five colossal contests from the titans of truck racing are guaranteed to have everyone on the edge of their seats.